vanceism7/FriendlyXML/README.md

 ( I realize "Disney" isn't actually a genre.
 Im tired huh?
 Been a long day )

-Hopefully someone finds it of use though.
-I know I will!
+Hopefully someone finds this to be of use though!

 # License